abuicke/tarot/the celtic cross.md

 - Two cards related to the querent's perceptions (the feminine aspect of the reading)

-	- **3** their conscious perception of the situation, the lens through which they're interpreting events
+	- **3** their conscious perception of the situation, the lens through which they're interpreting events; or what the querent is consciously focused on
-	- **4** their unconscious perception of the situation, what they don't realise is on their mind, influencing what they're seeing
+	- **4** their unconscious perception of the situation, what they don't realise is on their mind, influencing what they're seeing; what the querent doesn't realise they're focused on, but is nonetheless drawing their attention and affecting their perspective without them realising

 - Two cards related to influence, how the situation is being affected by the querent and by outside circumstance (the masculine aspect of the reading)